 GeneCards Summary for MIR21 Gene

 MIR21 (MicroRNA 21) is an RNA Gene, and is affiliated with the miRNA class.
-Diseases associated with MIR21 include Chromosome 17P Deletion and Pancreatitis.
-Among its related pathways are TFs Regulate miRNAs related to cardiac hypertrophy and Proteoglycans in cancer.
+Diseases associated with MIR21 include Chromosome 17P Deletion.
+Among its related pathways are MicroRNAs in cancer and Proteoglycans in cancer.

 UniProtKB/Swiss-Prot for MIR21 Gene